-Ever since iPhone X’s is out, gesture based navigation has become a mainstream thing with various Android based OS.
-Whether it’s Xiaomi or OnePlus, most Android OEMs have got their version of gesture based navigation.
+Ever since iPhone X is out, gesture-based navigation has become a mainstream thing with various Android-based OS.
+Whether it’s Xiaomi or OnePlus, most Android OEMs have got their version of gesture-based navigation.
 Recently with Android Pie, the stock Android has also got the taste of this new gesture navigation format.
-However, if you are someone who is still living with a phone that is using the regular button based navigation, then you have landed at the right place.
+However, if you are someone who is still living with a phone that is using regular button-based navigation, then you have landed at the right place.

 - Fluid Navigation Gesture (Beta) app from PlayStore.

 - An Android device with Android 5.0+ (Lollipop & above)